Great gifts for your grandparents this holiday season

 This Tile tracker pack is perfect to buy for anyone who struggles with losing things.
 It comes with two Tile Mates, which can be looped onto a key ring, and two Tile Slims, which can be slid into a wallet or stuck on a laptop.
 The Tile app tracks the location of your missing item, and if it's out of range, other Tile users will let you know if they come into contact with it.

 If you can't be with your grandparents this holiday season, here's something you can buy to give them a precious way to stay in touch with you that everyone will enjoy.
-A family photo book, phone calls and personalized, handwritten letters are great, but sometimes it's nice to just know that someone is thinking about you.
+A family photo book, pictures, phone calls and personalized, handwritten letters are a great choice, but sometimes it's nice to just know that someone is thinking about you.

 If you touch your friendship lamp, the other person's will light up too at the same time, a sweet way to connect grandparents and grandkids over a long distance.
 All you have to do is both be connected to Wi-Fi.
 You can connect as many friendship lamps together as you want, and they have hundreds of color options.
 You can pick a different color light for each family member, so you know exactly who is missing you at any moment.